-Calculus prepares students for AP Calculus (AB or BC) and AP Statistics and includes the study of a variety of functions and their graphs: Linear functions, absolute value, square roots, quadratics, polynomials, rational expressions, and exponential, logarithmic, and trigonometric functions.
+Calculus is designed to prepare students for AP Calculus (AB or BC) and AP Statistics, and includes the study of a variety of functions and their graphs: linear functions, absolute value, square roots, quadratics, polynomials, rational expressions, and exponential, logarithmic, and trigonometric functions.
 It also includes analytical trigonometry, inverses, and sequences.
+Students will begin to learn the concepts of derivation and limits.
 This course is cross-listed with Algebra II.
-Students will begin to learn the concepts of derivation and limits.
-Open to students who have successfully completed Algebra II and/or Algebra I.
+Prerequisites: Algebra II and/or Pre-Calculus.

-AP Calculus AB prepares students for the Advanced Placement exam.
-Calculus is designed to teach the students about functions, derivatives, integrals, limits and the ability to use this knowledge to solve geometric, numerical, algebraic, and verbal problems.
+AP Calculus AB is designed to prepare students for the Advanced Placement exam.
+Students learn functions, derivatives, integrals, limits and the ability to use this knowledge to solve geometric, numerical, algebraic, and verbal problems.
 Differential equations, exponential functions, application of the integral, and summations will also be introduced.
 Students will work on extensive and comprehensive word problems including AP questions on a regular basis.
-Open to students who have successfully completed Pre-Calculus and have received permission from the Chair of the Mathematics Department.
+Prerequisites: Pre-Calculus and Departmental approval.

 (130) AP Calculus BC